Looking at the Lucy Spata House in Dyker Heights at Christmas in Brooklyn

 Each year, since one resident started the tradition over 30 years ago, the giant, beautiful homes of Dyker Heights deck out their homes with over-the-top Christmas and holiday displays in an unspoken, friendly competition bringing holiday cheer to everyone who visits NYC in December.

-The Dyker Heights holiday light displays attract around 100,000 visitors a year and while that seems like alot, many people are discouraged to visit because of how far away this Brooklyn neighborhood is from the other famous Manhattan holiday attractions like the best Christmas window displays in NYC department stores to all the other fun festivities that make this city so special during the season.
+The Dyker Heights holiday light displays attract around 100,000 visitors a year and while that seems like alot, many people are discouraged to visit because of how far away this Brooklyn neighborhood is from the other famous things to do in NYC at Christmas like the best Christmas window displays in NYC department stores to all the other fun festivities that make this city so special during the season.

-That’s where this guide comes in handy because we will cover everything you need to know about visiting and creating your own DIY Dyker Heights Christmas Lights tour, or if you rather have someone show you we have that option at the end of this guide as well!
+That’s where this guide to visiting the Dyker Heights Christmas Lights comes in handy because we will cover everything you need to know about visiting and creating your own DIY Dyker Heights Christmas Lights tour, or if you rather have someone show you we have that option at the end of this guide as well!

 Seeing the Dyker Heights lights is easily one of the best things to do in Brooklyn in the winter!
 So grab your winter gear and plan your visit to this seasonal attraction, especially on top of running around to see all the best Christmas lights in NYC and the best Christmas trees in NYC!